felix-lang/felix/doc/tutorial/functions.rst

 The output of the program is just:

 .. code-block:: none

     hi from g!
     15

 Purity
 ------
-Functions can further be annotated to be ``pure`` or ``impure``, but at the moment, the semantics of this are not defined and are not checked:
+Functions can further be annotated to be ``pure`` or ``impure``, but at the moment, the semantics of these are not defined and are not checked:

 .. code-block:: felix